 From time to time, Capital Group (as defined in this section, Management of the fund, below) may sponsor and/or manage a fund in which an affiliate invests seed capital or otherwise purchases fund shares.
 Such investments may raise potential conflicts of interest because Capital Group, as an investor in the fund, may possess material information about the fund that may not be available to other fund investors.
 This informational advantage could be perceived as enabling Capital Group to invest or redeem capital in a manner that conflicts with the interests of other fund investors and/or benefits Capital Group.
-In order to mitigate such conflicts, the investment adviser employs processes that govern the investment and redemption of seed capital, which may be set according to one or more objective factors expressed in terms of timing, asset levels, primary or secondary market liquidity or other criteria approved by the investment adviser.
-In extraordinary circumstances and subject to certain conditions, the investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser.
+In order to mitigate such conflicts, the investment adviser employs processes that govern the investment and redemption by Capital Group of investments in the fund.
+These processes include specific parameters that govern the timing and extent of the investment and redemption of seed capital, which may be set according to one or more objective factors expressed in terms of timing, asset levels, primary or secondary market liquidity or other criteria approved by the investment adviser.
+In extraordinary circumstances and subject to certain conditions, the investment adviser will have the authority to modify the application of these processes to a particular seed investment after the investment has been made.

 Investment adviser - Capital Research and Management Company, the fund's investment adviser, founded in 1931, maintains research facilities in the United States and abroad (Geneva, Hong Kong, London, Los Angeles, Mumbai, New York, San Francisco, Singapore, Tokyo, Toronto and Washington, D.C.).
 These facilities are staffed with experienced investment professionals.
 The investment adviser is located at 333 South Hope Street, Los Angeles, CA 90071.
 It is a wholly owned subsidiary of The Capital Group Companies, Inc., a holding company for several investment management subsidiaries (together with its subsidiaries, "Capital Group").
 Capital Research and Management Company manages equity assets through three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investment division, Capital Fixed Income Investors.
-The three equity investment divisions and fixed income assets through its fixed income investors - make investment decisions independently of one another.
+The three equity investment divisions - Capital World Investors, Capital Research Global Investors and Capital International

+Investors - make investment decisions independently of one another.
 Portfolio managers in Capital International Investors rely on a research team that also provides investment services to institutional clients and other accounts advised by affiliates of Capital Research and Management Company.
-The investment adviser, which is deemed under the Commodity Exchange Act (the "CEA") to be the operator of the fund, has claimed an exclusion from the definition of the term commodity pool operator under the CEA with respect to the fund and, therefore, is not
+The investment adviser, which is deemed under the Commodity Exchange Act (the "CEA") to be the operator of the fund, has claimed an exclusion from the definition of the term commodity pool operator under the CEA with respect to the fund, therefore, is not subject to registration or regulation as such under the CEA with respect to the fund.